rreece/rreece.github.io/outline-of-philosophy/invitation.md

 and the new questions we ask about it should be informed by science.

 Naturalism has its roots in the [Ionian Enlightenment](http://www.naturalism.org/worldview-naturalism/history-of-naturalism).
-From there, it has shaped the scientific revolution.
+From there, it has lasted to shape the scientific revolution.
 In many philosophical movements and counter-movements, elements of naturalism have evolved and been refined.
 Heroes for naturalism include Thales, Democritus,